GET 10% OFF FIRST ORDER. USE CODE FIRST10 AT CHECKOUT. CREATE ACCOUNT

-But where does the ‘Super 100s’ idea fit in?
 After shearing, raw wool gets graded according to the thickness of the natural fibers.
-This is determined using a microscope and is measured in microns.
+This is determined using a microscope and is measured in microns or micrometres.
 This is the scale that gives you the numbers trumpeted by the sales staff in gentlemen’s outfitters.
 Some mills ditch the “S numbers” completely and advertise the micron thickness instead (such as Ermenegildo Zegna).

 Finely spun bespoke suits

 These finely spun bespoke suits feel better on the body.
 The cloth is lighter and the feel is softer.
-A high Super 100s suit is undeniably better quality, but it might wrinkle more and be less durable.
+A high Super 100s suit is undeniably finer quality, but it might wrinkle more and be less durable.
 Which is why many reserve such beautiful bespoke suits for special occasions.
 Weather can also be a factor.
 The higher Super 100s fabrics let air pass through more easily and thus don’t keep you warm in cold weather.
 If weather is a serious factor, wearing a topcoat is a more practical approach for the established gentleman.

-As a regular work suit, many experts believe that a thread count of Super 130’s to 150’s provides the perfect balance of durability and wearability.
+For a regular work suit, many experts believe that a thread count of Super 130’s to 150’s provides the perfect balance of durability, wearability and luxury.
 The choice is yours.
 Talk to Senszio about getting measured for your high-quality bespoke suit and view hundreds of Super 100s fabrics at your leisure when we next visit your city.